cabp-ec/pressbooks-01/README.md

-# Carlos Bucheli
+# Books API

-Coding challenge for Pressbooks.
+Coding challenge for Pressbooks, authored by Carlos Bucheli.